 Genius Hour: Breaking Out of the Box

 A sixth-grade student smiled proudly as she presented her project.
-She picked the topic, designed the experiment, convinced her mother to purchase the supplies, and spent weeks carefully measuring the growth of the plants in her basement.
-The entire process and the results stood out brightly on the yellow and green construction paper that adorned the tri-fold next to her.
-Proudly, she announced that in moderate amounts, caffeine could enhance the growth and efficiency of highly trained athletes (in her case, plants), but if you add sugar (soda) to the mix, you do not achieve the same results (the plants rot).
+She picked the topic, designed the experiment, convinced her mother to purchase the supplies, and spent weeks carefully measuring plant growth in her basement.
+The entire process and results stood out brightly on the yellow and green construction paper adorning the tri-fold next to her.
+Proudly, she announced that in moderate amounts, caffeine could enhance the growth and efficiency of highly trained athletes (in her case, plants).
+However, adding sugar (soda) to the mix does not achieve the same results (the plants rot).

 To this day, I remember the results of that experiment along with the speech designed to review the efficacy of fresco restoration in the Sistine Chapel, the research project that studied valuation of objects produced during or to aid performance art, and masters level research on learned helplessness in high achieving learners.
 Why do these topics remain so clear in my mind?
 Because I generated the research question, designed the project, and then implemented it.
-Certainly, mentoring played a large role in the successful outcome of each project, but, at the end of the day, self-determined projects are among the most memorable tools of learning.
-I was fortunate to have parents, teachers, and professors who were advocates of project-based learning long before the current trend.
+Certainly, mentoring played a large role in the successful outcome of each project, but self-determined projects are among the most memorable tools of learning.
+I was fortunate to have parents, educators, and professors advocating project-based learning long before the current trend.
 I would posit, though, that these facilitators and mentors were much more.
 They were early adopters of “genius hour” principles.

 According to Phyllis Blumenfeld, project-based learning requires that a student investigates and answers a learning question.
 In Alistair Morgan’s “Theoretical Aspects of Project-Based Learning in Higher Education,” he highlights three models of project-based learning that occur within the field of education:

 (1) project exercises, in which learners apply the knowledge that they have already acquired to solve a problem,

 (2) project component, in which real-world issues are studied and explored in parallel, often independently, to a course curriculum,